astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 The name of the function must be the same in both places!

 > In an early sample code version for the field 'FooField' we do not use the Webasset Manager.
-The necessary changes can be found here.
+The necessary changes can be found [here](https://github.com/joomla/joomla-cms/commit/04f844ad4a6d0432ec4b770bbb2a33243ded16d9)[^github.com/joomla/joomla-cms/commit/04f844ad4a6d0432ec4b770bbb2a33243ded16d9].

 <!-- prettier-ignore -->
 #### [administrator/components/ com\_foos/ tmpl/foos/modal.php](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-aeba8d42de72372f42f890d454bf928e)